integralfx/MemTestHelper/DDR4 OC Guide.md

   | D | Hynix 8Gb AFR, Hynix 8Gb BFR, Micron 8Gb Rev. B, Micron 8Gb Rev. H, Samsung 8Gb C-Die, Samsung 4Gb D-Die | Low end ICs commonly found in average cheap kits.
 Most are EOL and no longer relevant.
   | F | Hynix 8Gb MFR, Micron 4Gb Rev. A, Samsung 4Gb S-Die, Nanya 4Gb A-Die, Nanya 8Gb C-Die | Terrible ICs unable to reliably attain even the highest standard of the base JEDEC Specification.|
   * Partially based off [Buildzoid's older ranking](https://www.reddit.com/r/overclocking/comments/8cjla5/the_best_manufacturerdie_of_ddr_ram_in_order/dxfgd4x/).
 Some ICs are not included in this list due to age of the post.
   * <sup>1</sup> 8Gb Rev. E is extremely varied.
-The chips and various revisions that all fall under 8Gb Rev. E range from a really weak IC to an extremely strong one.
+The chips and various revisions that all fall under 8Gb Rev. E range from an IC that is comfortable overclocking with above average timings to an extremely strong one, being the world record holding IC and being known to get certain timings insanely tight.

 ### Temperatures and Its Effect on Stability
 * Generally, the hotter your RAM is the less stability it will have at higher frequencies and/or tighter timings.
 * The tRFC timings are very dependent on temperatures, as they are related to capacitor leakage which is affected by temperature.
 Higher temperatures will need higher tRFC values. tRFC2 and tRFC4 are timings that activate when operating temperature of DRAM hits 85°C. Below these temperatures, these timings don't do anything.
 * B-Die is temperature sensitive and its ideal range is ~30-40°C. Some may be able to withstand higher temperatures so YMMV.
-* Rev. E, on the other hand, doesn't seem to be temperature sensitive as demonstrated by [builzdoid](https://www.youtube.com/watch?v=OeHEtULQg3Q).
+* Rev. E, on the other hand, doesn't seem to be as strongly temperature sensitive, demonstrated by [builzdoid](https://www.youtube.com/watch?v=OeHEtULQg3Q).
 * You might find that you're stable when running a memory test yet crash while gaming.
 This is because your CPU and/or GPU dump heat in the case, raising the RAM temperatures in the process.
 Thus, it is a good idea to stress test your GPU while running a memory test to simulate stability while gaming.

 ## Integrated Memory Controller (IMC)